Sipsa Inference: API live.

 print(response.choices[0].message.content)

 Same for streaming, function-calling, and the other endpoints the openai SDK speaks.
-We're shipping the same routes the SDK calls; the model behavior on our side is the bf16-equivalent output of the compressed artifact, verified bit-identical at load time via SHA-256 manifest.
+We're shipping the same routes the SDK calls; the model behavior on our side is the bf16-equivalent output of the compressed artifact, verified reproducible at load time via SHA-256 manifest.
+Model IDs on the API are prefixed sipsa-* — full list at /v1/models.

 Most public quantization techniques (AWQ, GPTQ, EXL3, QTIP, SeedLM) regenerate quantizer state at load time, which means the weights the customer's inference call actually executes against are not byte-identical to the weights the implementer evaluated during qualification.
 That's typically a 2-10% perplexity drift between training-time eval and customer inference.

 The Sipsa v3 binary format persists every byte of quantizer state inside the pack.
-Result: the customer-loaded model produces hidden states that are bit-identical (within fp32 numerical noise) to the trainer's reference.
+Result: the customer-loaded weights are byte-identical to the weights the implementer evaluated during qualification — provable with a single SHA-256 manifest check on the customer's own hardware.
 The PPL number on /inference is the PPL the customer gets in production.
 No drift, no quality cliff between dev and deploy.

-For regulated workloads — FDA-grade clinical AI, SR-11-7 financial models, defense edge inference — that bit-identical guarantee is the regulatory-equivalence floor.
+For regulated workloads — FDA-grade clinical AI, SR-11-7 financial models, defense edge inference — that reproducibility property is the regulatory-equivalence floor.
 It's what makes the deployed binary auditable as the same model that passed qualification.

 Pricing & access

-Tiers and per-token pricing are at /pricing.
-The first $5 of usage on every account is on us — ping founder@sipsalabs.com for an API key.
+Tiers and per-token pricing are at /pricing: Pro is $20/mo, Max is $100–$200/mo, Team is $25/seat/mo, all self-serve.
+Every account gets the first $5 of usage on us — sign up at sipsalabs.com/get-access with no card required.
 Compression-as-a-Service (custom architecture compression for your workload) and on-prem MSA contracts are available for production-tier deployments.